yakobodata/food_prices/README.md

 Released under Chttps://www.kaggle.com/datasets/jboysen/global-food-prices?resource=downloadC BY-IGO.

+# Conclusion
+- The Data was collected in eight different years
+- The Data was collected in seven districts
+- The currency that was used was UGX
+- The standard deviation of the prices of maize flour was UGX469.14
+- The average price of Maize Flour was 1694.10 UGX

 # Open the csv in Excel
 I take a look at the data in excel first to know the kind of headers that am dealing with